MirageNet/Mirage/doc/docs/components/network-proximity-checker.md

 With the Network Proximity Checker, a game running on a client doesn’t have information about game objects that are not visible.
 This has two main benefits: it reduces the amount of data sent across the network, and it makes your game more secure against hacking.

-This component relies on physics to calculate visibility, so observer game objects must also have a collider component on it.
+This component relies on physics to calculate visibility, so observer game objects must also have a collider component on them.

 A game object with a Network Proximity Checker component must also have a Network Identity component.
 When you create a Network Proximity Checker component on a game object, Mirage also creates a Network Identity component on that game object if it does not already have one.